Stud Framing and Timber Framework

 Use powder-actuated fasteners, concrete screws (Tapcons) or wedge anchors spaced 16–24" OC.
 A sill gasket or PT lumber is required where the plate contacts concrete.

-Sizing of load-bearing stud framing and openings requires structural design or verification by a qualified engineer.
-This guide is intended only as a practical overview for non-load-bearing partitions and internal framing.
+Load-bearing stud framing and openings require structural design or verification by a qualified engineer.
+This guide covers practical overview and material quantities for non-load-bearing partitions and internal framing.
+Timber grades, section sizes and connection details vary by local code — confirm with the structural timber supplier for your jurisdiction.
 Last reviewed: May 2026